grafana/agent/docs/crow.md

 - cortex
 - avalanche - selection of avalanche instances serving traffic

 Crow instance will check to see if the metrics that were scraped shows up in the prometheus endpoint and then will emit metrics on the success of those metrics.
-This success flag will trigger an alert if it is incorrect.
+This success/failure result will trigger an alert if it is incorrect.

 ### Flow